Everyone has different strengths.

 Sometimes, a little adjustment can make a test or assignment less daunting.
-If you have appropriate documentation, Kathy Perzanowski, our Learning Specialist, can find ways to make learning and living at college easier for you.
+If you have appropriate documentation, Kathy Perzanowski, our Coordinator of Disability Services, can find ways to make learning and living at college easier for you.

 More information is available on:

 Nervous about taking the big plunge into college?
 We offer a five-day program right before first-year orientation.
 You’ll have fun, make new friends, and start your first semester with confidence.

 Assignments, essays, presentations, tests, exams, deadlines – making the transition from high school to college can be tough.
 In one-on-one and small group sessions, our counselors will discuss how you can manage your time and meet your goals.